jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 _Two comedians talking about making money on Main Street.
 Since they can now make internet podcasts, they are both liberated from Industrial Age television broadcasters.
 Even ones with black belts.
 Credit: [JRE](https://www.youtube.com/watch?v=b_yboxM33gg)._

 The changing of the guard, from the Industrial Age to the Internet Age, is basically what this book is about.
-To libertate more people from the gatekeepers, we need a new philosophy that eliminates antagonism.
+To liberate more people from the gatekeepers, we need a new philosophy that eliminates antagonism.

 Antagonism is defeated when ordinary people have the right, duty, and protection to use the best tool to solve a problem in their home and work lives.

 This isn't too outlandish.
 Do you use the Waze app to help lower road congestion?
 Many people do, and that's how easy it is to bring on the Internet Age.
 Now, can an employer (openly) discriminate against race or gender?
 Of course not, there are protections against that.
-Now what if your boss demands you use the buggy company traffic app that keeps making you late?
+Now, what if your boss demands you use the buggy company traffic app that keeps making you late?

-Right now we'd risk being fired for using the better tool.
+Right now, we'd risk being fired for using the better tool.
 But does the same company ever treat a plumber in the same way?

 No, we hire builders to meet specifications and let the specialists choose their own tools.
-If there's a disagreement on the jobsite, we settle it by judging which tool best solves the problem.
+If there's a disagreement on the job site, we settle it by judging which tool best solves the problem.
 Just as the government protects against gender and race discrimination, we must protect anyone using the best tool for the job.

-Being able to easily judge whose tool is better what the next chapter II, "Building the Life Star" is about.
-Before we can use the Life Star however, we must evolve  a new social understanding that anyone who prevents someone else from using modern technology to protect their Industrial Age position, is wrong.
+Being able to more easily judge whose tool is better is what the _Techvolution II: Building the Life Star_ is about.
+Before we can use the Life Star, however, we must evolve a new social understanding.
+One that says anyone who prevents someone else from using modern technology to protect their Industrial Age position, is wrong.

 Techvolution also means local businesses on Main Street get prioritized over Big Government and Big Business.
 Small businesses can better upgrade our society to the Internet Age.
 They're not filled with layers of Industrial Age bureaucracy, consultants, and eight different "black-belt" bosses committed to stopping progress.